-These are big numbers that tell us that there will always be work for those who are qualified and certified to teach English.
+These are big numbers that tell us that there will always be work for qualified and certified to teach English.

-TEFL, TESOL, these are your friends when you want to reach for the world to explore, to see, to marvel at.
-These two words are also your new best friends when you want to finance your travels.
+TEFL, TESOL, these are your friends when you want to reach for the world to explore, see, and marvel at.
+These two words are your new best friends when you want to finance your travels.
 We all know that travel can be expensive so working your way to travel is not a bad idea.

-The Trinity CertTESOL is independently moderated by Trinity external moderators which means that the quality of your training meets the highest standards.
+The Trinity CertTESOL is independently moderated by Trinity external moderators, which means that the quality of your training meets the highest standards.
 The Trinity stamp of approval is now one of the two “gold standard” TEFL certificates trusted by TEFL employers worldwide.
-The Trinity CertTESOL is accepted by the British Council as an initial TESOL or TEFL qualification for teachers in its global network of accredited English schools.
+In addition, the Trinity CertTESOL is accepted by the British Council as an initial TESOL or TEFL qualification for teachers in its global network of accredited English schools.
 The Trinity CertTESOL can also give you up to 60 credits towards degree programmes.

 Second step: Check if you need a visa for the country where you want to do your Trinity College CertTESOL course.
 If you do need a visa, ask the school what programmes they have that includes a visa so you can study and work legally in the country of your choice.

 Third step: Get your pre-admission testing organised and make sure you prepare for these tests as they will determine your acceptance to the programme.